Walt Disney World Resort offers a variety of services to help Guests with visual disabilities enjoy their stay. These services include:

-Walt Disney World Resort offers Audio Description through Disney’s Handheld Device, which provides supplemental audio by describing visual elements such as actions, settings and scene changes.
-It works with existing show audio at specific theme park attractions, entertainment and other popular locations throughout Walt Disney World Resort.
+Walt Disney World Resort theme parks offer Audio Description through a Disney handheld device, which provides supplemental audio by describing visual elements such as actions, settings and scene changes.
+It works with existing show audio at specific theme park attractions, entertainment and other popular locations.

 Stationary Braille Maps

 Walt Disney World theme parks, Disney Springs and the ESPN Wide World of Sports Complex offer Stationary Braille Maps featuring large print with a clear Braille overlay and raised graphics to highlight key landmarks and attractions.
 There are also listings for First Aid, restrooms, Service Animal Relief Areas and Guest Relations/Guest Services.

 Braille Maps can be found at or near Guest Relations/Guest Services locations.
 Ask a Cast Member for additional locations as each theme park or property typically has 2 maps.

 Prior to your visit, please review information pertaining to Guests with visual disabilities, which includes the additional services below.